cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 interface Upgrade {
   fields: UpgradeFields
   timeout: UpgradeTimeout
-  nextPacketSend: uint64
+  nextSequenceSend: uint64
 }
 ```

 The upgrade contains the proposed upgrade for the channel end on the executing chain, the timeout for the upgrade attempt, and the next packet send sequence for the channel.
-The `nextPacketSend` allows the counterparty to know which packets need to be flushed before the channel can reopen with the newly negotiated parameters.
-Any packet sent to the channel end with a packet sequence greater than or equal to the `nextPacketSend` will be rejected until the upgrade is complete.
-The `nextPacketSend` will also be used to set the new sequences for the counterparty when it opens for a new upgrade.
+The `nextSequenceSend` allows the counterparty to know which packets need to be flushed before the channel can reopen with the newly negotiated parameters.
+Any packet sent to the channel end with a packet sequence greater than or equal to the `nextSequenceSend` will be rejected until the upgrade is complete.
+The `nextSequenceSend` will also be used to set the new sequences for the counterparty when it opens for a new upgrade.

 #### `ErrorReceipt`